Tuesday, March 27, 2018

 So if both of these qualities (lovable and unlovely) are within us at the same time how does God reconcile these two opposite characteristics?
 How does he love the unlovely?

 He removes the consequences of our unloveliness by putting it on himself in and through his own son Jesus.
 Once the consequences are removed, by our rightful suffering being placed onto Jesus, he is free to focus only on who we are as his image bearers with the capacity to receive and give love, honor and glory and reflect him out to others.
 In short to make us like his Son.
-In Christ, God is now for us, not against us
+Because of Christ, God is now for us, not against us

 Monday, March 5, 2018